 We hug the parents and walk the familiar two miles to Chinatown.
 We take nothing, just ourselves.
-There is an applicant waiting, a young boy of no more than 8 or 9.
-It is late August, the waiting wouldn’t be too uncomfortable, but the concrete is hard and the rain, if it came, will still be wet.
+There is an applicant waiting, a young boy of no more than eight or nine.
+It is late August, the waiting wouldn’t be too uncomfortable, but the concrete is hard and the rain, if it comes, will still be wet.
 Seven more applicants appear over the next few hours.
 It is now eight p.m. and we sit quietly outside the door of the temple.

 In Manhattan, there is activity all day and much of the night, less here, deep inside Chinatown.
 We sit in meditation, a little mental chatter.
 It will be a while, no point in getting into a frenzy.

 The other applicants mostly just sit, younger ones occasionally stroll around or play.
 From time to time, one of the monks opens the door and peers out expressionless.
 The applicants range in age from eight or nine to fifteen.
 Janah and I are the oldest.